davelens/dotfiles/README.md

 	cd ~/.dotfiles && ./uninstall.sh

-# Settings you should change
+# Things you should change
 - Your personal info in .dotfiles/gitconfig
 - If you use irssi (or plan to): Your desired servers, channels, highlights and aliases in .dotfiles/irssi/config
 - The take_screenshot command in .dotfiles/bash/osx uploads a screenshot to my webspace and puts the link in my clipboard.
 If you want to use this as well, just replace my SSH-host with your own.